Unique, antique and one-of-a-kind shopping

 Legacy Vintage Building Materials & Antiques

-Many well-known interior designers have visited this gem to purchase one-of-a-kind vintage décor and hardware.
-Legacy Vintage carries products that reflect Colonial, Neo Classical, Georgian, Gothic Revival and Art Nouveau periods and styles, to name a few.
+Many well-known interior designers have visited this gem to purchase one-of-a-kind vintage decor and hardware.
+Legacy Vintage carries products that reflect the Neoclassical, Georgian, Gothic Revival and Art Nouveau periods, to name a few.
+The extensive inventory ranges from vintage and antique doors, lighting and windows.

-The extensive inventory ranges from vintage and antique doors, lighting and building parts to fencing, windows and more.
 The building itself has a storied past as the former site of the Canadian Pacific Railway Express Yard.
-If you have an appreciation of architecture and the detailed craftmanship of the past, you will enjoy visiting this Cobourg delight.
+If you have an appreciation for architecture and the detailed craftsmanship of the past, you will enjoy visiting this Cobourg area delight.

 Location: 540 Division Street, Cobourg